CloudBoost/developers/en/security/roles.md

 ```
 </span>

-#Get all roles from a user.
+#Get all roles from a user

 If you want to get all the roles a user belongs to, then you need to do something like :